 What is LIBOR?

 The London Interbank Offered Rate, also known as LIBOR, has served as a widely accepted, short-term benchmark interest rate for loans around the world.
 LIBOR is set each day by collecting and averaging estimates from global banks (“panel banks”) on the interest rates they would be charged in the interbank market for borrowing in different loan tenors and currencies.
 It is an unsecured, interbank rate, meaning it is the estimated rate they would be charged for borrowing from another bank.
-However, USD LIBOR will in effect be discontinued for some tenors on December 31, 2021 and the remaining, more common tenors on June 30, 2023.
+However, USD LIBOR was discontinued for some tenors on December 31, 2021 and will be for the remaining, more common tenors on June 30, 2023.

 Why is LIBOR ceasing?